2adapt/template-general/README.md

 # other useful plugins that we use (tailwindUI, and others)
 pnpm add @tailwindcss/forms @tailwindcss/typography @tailwindcss/aspect-ratio tailwind-scrollbar tailwindcss-debug-screens daisyui --save-dev

-# initialize the the tailwind.config.js and postcss.config.js configuration files (`pnpm dlx` is equivalent to `npx`)
+# initialize the the tailwind.config.js and postcss.config.js configuration files
+# note: `pnpx` is an alias for `pnpm dlx` (and `pnpm dlx` is equivalent to `npx`)
-pnpm dlx tailwindcss init -p
+pnpx tailwindcss init --esm --postcss
 ```

 This template has adjustments to (or adds) these files: